nicksessa/bamazon/README.md

 ### Supervisor View

-1. For this application, we need to create a new MySQL table called `departments`.
+1. For this application, a new MySQL table called `departments` was created.
 The table includes the following columns:

    * department_id